Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We examined the ability of two general-purpose GAN models for time series, WaveGAN and STFT-GAN, to faithfully learn several types of noise that frequently arise in communications and signal processing.
+We examined the ability of two general-purpose GAN models for time series, WaveGAN and STFT-GAN, to faithfully learn several types of noise that frequently arise in physical measurements, signal processing, and communications.
 Specifically, we investigated four classes of noise with well-established models: band-limited thermal noise, power law noise, shot noise, and impulsive noise.
 In addition, within each noise class, we considered multiple types over a broad range of parameter values.
-Performance evaluations focused on PSD fidelity as well as recovery of characteristic parameters associated with each random process model.
+Performance evaluations examined generative diversity, as measured by DTW coverage, and generative fidelity, as measured by DTW density, median PSD distance, and characteristic model parameters specific to each noise type.

-In many cases, both the time-domain WaveGAN model and the image-domain STFT-GAN model successfully recovered the target distributions.
-However, there were cases where one of the models was more effective.
-Namely, STFT-GAN was better at learning a large ($>60$~dB) PSD dynamic range, as evidenced by the results for band-pass thermal noise, FBM, and shot noise with the Gaussian pulse type; see Figures~\ref{fig:BPWN_PSD_results}, \ref{fig:FBM_PSD_comparisons}, and \ref{fig:SN_PSD_comparisons}.
-In addition, we found that the flexibility afforded by the choice of STFT dimension facilitated improvements in STFT performance, as shown by the FBM evaluations; see Figure~\ref{fig:FBM_results}.
+For most noise types, either the time-domain WaveGAN model or the image-domain STFT-GAN model was more effective.
+Namely, STFT-GAN was better at learning a large ($>60$~dB) PSD dynamic range, as evidenced by the results for band-pass thermal noise, power law noise, and shot noise with the Gaussian pulse type.
+In addition, the flexibility afforded by the choice of STFT dimensions facilitated improvements in STFT performance, as shown by the FBM evaluations; see Figure~\ref{fig:power_law_noise_results}.
 These findings indicate that the time-frequency STFT data representation, which more directly encodes the frequency content of a signal, facilitates learning spectral characteristics.

-On the other hand, there was evidence that WaveGAN was more effective at learning time-domain signal characteristics, which are especially important for impulsive noise.
-For example, WaveGAN with the quantile data transformation accurately recovered the target impulsive BG noise distribution in most cases, whereas STFT-GAN did not; see Figure~\ref{fig:bg_combined_results}.
-Also, WaveGAN learned to correctly generate non-negative shot noise amplitudes; see Figure~\ref{fig:SN_waveform_examples}.
+On the other hand, there was evidence that WaveGAN was more effective at learning time-domain signal characteristics, which are especially important for discontinuous shot and impulsive noise.
+Namely, WaveGAN outperformed STFT-GAN for shot noise with one-sided exponential pulses and on both impulsive noise types when a quantile data transformation was applied in preprocessing.
 These findings suggest that a hybrid GAN model combining both time-domain and frequency-domain features may be beneficial in some settings.
 This is an interesting topic for further research.

-For the challenging case of non-Gaussian impulsive noise, we found that conventional GAN data preprocessing using feature min-max scaling was less effective than a quantile data transformation that altered the data distribution in each channel to approximate a standard normal distribution.
-This outcome supports the hypothesis that conventional GANs are more adept at learning Gaussian data distributions.